Dawn O'Donnell: Career

 After her promising skating career was cut short by injury, O'Donnell ran a butcher shop in Double Bay and a parking lot in Ultimo, before opening her first gay bar, The Trolley Bar, off Broadway in 1968.
-Next she opened a gay bath-house (above a cake shop in Bondi Junction, New South Wales), followed in 1969 by Capriccio's, a gay night club on Oxford Street famous for its drag shows, which drew visiting celebrities from around the world.
+Next she opened a gay bath-house (above a cake shop in Bondi Junction), followed in 1969 by Capriccio's, a gay night club on Oxford Street famous for its drag shows, which drew visiting celebrities from around the world.

 She recognised the gay and lesbian potential of Oxford Street.
 At this time, homosexual acts between men were still illegal in New South Wales, and Dawn O'Donnell was known to pay bail to release gay men from police custody.
 Her gay and lesbian venues gave many "a place to come out".
 In 2001, O'Donnell recounted: "The most fascinating thing in the world for me was eventually to see the New South Wales Police Force have a gay public relations officer.
 I never thought to my dying day I'd ever see that."

 Throughout the 1970s and 1980s, O'Donnell controlled a string of lesbian and gay venues in East Sydney, including: